This post was originally published on 8 AUG 2021. It has since been revised and updated.

 I'm using Linux Mint for this section.
 Appimages should be universal for most Linux distributions and flavors, so this detail shouldn't be a problem for most users.

 A kind redditor, u/Unredditer, created a bash script to check for and download the latest Librewolf appimage.
 (Source)

 To make it easier for everyone, this script is published under the MIT license over in one of avoidthehack's GitHub repos.
 Previously, this script was directly hosted on our scripts.avoidthehack.com subdomain, but that subdomain has been retired.

 There are a couple of ways to take advantage of this.

-The absolute quickest way to get the appimage is piping to bash straight from where we have the script hosted, which is not advised because it does not allow you to read the code about to be executed by your system.:
+The absolute quickest way to get the appimage is piping to bash straight from where we have the script hosted on GitHub, which is not advised because it does not allow you to read the code about to be executed by your system.: